Skip to main content

 Overview - listing intermediaries

-A listing intermediary is a GST-registered person who lists short-stay and visitor accommodation on an online marketplace on behalf of the accommodation host.
+A listing intermediary is a GST-registered person who lists short-stay and visitor accommodation on an online marketplace on behalf of the accommodation owner.
 Common examples are property managers and agents.

-You are only considered a listing intermediary if you have entered into an agreement with a marketplace operator to list or advertise accommodation provided by a host.
+You are only considered a listing intermediary if you have entered into an agreement with a marketplace operator to list or advertise accommodation provided by an owner.
 The agreement must be in your name (or trading name).

 If you have not entered into an agreement with the marketplace operator, you are not a listing intermediary.
-You must provide the marketplace operator with relevant information about the host, including the host’s GST registration status and bank account information.
+You must provide the marketplace operator with relevant information about the owner, including the owner’s GST registration status and bank account information.

 If you are a listing intermediary, you: